Midwest Road Trips

 Cruise down Route 66

 Located at NW 6th and Harvey Ave.
-Outdoor Memorial open 24 hours a day, seven days a week.
+The Outdoor Memorial is open 24 hours a day, seven days a week.
 Free to enter.
 The museum is open Monday to Saturday from 9 a.m. to 5 p.m. and Sunday from noon to 5 p.m.
-Timed entry tickets available online.
-Adult admission is $15 and students (6 to 17) along with college students is $12.
+Timed entry tickets are available online.
+Adult admission is $18, youth (6 to 17) along with college students are $15 and those 5 and younger enter for free.

 The Best Oklahoma City Itinerary